ctoec/ece-reporter-support/docs/update-from-a-file.markdown

 - An existing child with updated birth certificate information (Birth certificate type, Birth certificate ID #, Town of birth, and State of birth)
 - An existing child with updated address (Street address, Cty, State, and Zipcode)
 - A withdrawn child with ended enrollment (Enrollment end date, Enrollment exit reason, Last reporting period)
+- An existing child with changed site
+- An existing child with changed age group (with or without changed funding)
-- An existing child with ended enrollment and a new enrollment
+- An existing child with changed funding and/or space type

 Note: if your updated data template includes rows for children already in ECE Reporter with no changes, ECE Reporter will detect those as duplicates and not upload them into the system.
 You can verify this on the preview page prior to saving the updates to your roster.